argimenes/speedy-ts-reactive/docs/architecture/PERSISTENCE_AND_HISTORY.md

 ## Commit capture and document history

-Each repository commit emits an immutable `RepositoryCommitResult` containing exact changed-record preimages/postimages, revision and root transitions, cause, label, and command descriptors.
+When subscribed, the repository prepares an immutable `RepositoryCommitResult` containing exact changed-record preimages/postimages, revision and root transitions, cause, label, and command descriptors.
 This stream is separate from the bounded ordinary undo stack.
+History also uses its compact `subscribeHistoryChanges` stream.
+Capture work is subscription-dependent; do not add an unconditional whole-document observer to dispatch feature updates.

 The history code under [`src/history`](../../src/history) projects the repository to a durable resource model, stores verified checkpoints/transitions, groups edits, and supports bounded historical queries.
 The browser bridge uses a worker and a persistent outbox.
 It also captures undo and redo transitions; history is a chronology, not merely a larger undo stack.